Does your business need a knowledge base? Yes.

-A knowledge base article cannot be perfected right away.
+A knowledge base article cannot be perfect right away.
 It is perfected over time as you update it based on the feedback you receive from readers and support agents.

 Your turn now.

 What are some of the things that worked with your knowledge base well?
 What are some articles that helped you out as a user?
-What are some definite “no-no”s in a kbase article you have learnt from your experience?
+What are some definite don’ts to keep in mind while writing a kbase article that you’ve learned from your experience?
 Share with us in the comments below.